Most Wanted and Popular Windows 10/8.1/8/7 and Windows Vista Sidebar Gadgets for Real Geeks. Make your desktop come alive.

 Processor Queue Length

-A collection of one or more threads that is ready but not able to run on the processor due to another active thread that is currently
+A collection of one or more threads that is ready but not able to run on the processor due to another active thread that is

-time arrive randomly and if threads demand irregular amounts of time from the processor.
+processor time arrive randomly and if threads demand irregular amounts of time from the processor.

 The number of threads in the processor queue.
 Shows ready threads only, not threads that are running.
 Even multiprocessor computers have a single queue for